vativa/framework-with-typescript/README.md

 # framework-with-typescript
-Let's build a web framework with typescript
+Let's build a MVC framework with typescript